Noiretit/DATanime/README.md

 thatAnimeFinder is static responsive web page, an all-timer anime finder for the top 10 best animes from the year and genre selected.

-thatAnimeFinder is developed using Javascript as part of the Ironhack Web Development bootcamp (Web-Dev Fulltime 062020) using the Kitsu API.
+thatAnimeFinder is developed using Javascript as part of the first project on the Ironhack Web Development bootcamp (Web-Dev Fulltime 062020) using the Kitsu API.

 #### MVP